 There are different types of events you could host, both offline and online, but nowadays, webinars are probably the most popular.
-They offer direct user engagement, which means that people can listen to your presentation, and interact with you in real-time.
+They offer direct user engagement, meaning people can listen to your presentation and interact with you in real-time.

 A webinar is a type of content you should definitely lock, especially given its complexity.
 Make sure that you offer some information about what the webinar will include, so people will know what to expect.
 A webinar is a great way of convincing the audience regarding the importance of your product, so good luck.